-My mother keeps losing track of her mobile phone in her house, so I decided to make her a little pocket to carry it in so that she could either wear around her waist on a belt or around her neck on the days she doesn't have a clothing pocket.
-Now if I can just get her to remember the acronym RTP (return to pocket). *smile*
+My mother keeps losing track of her cell phone in her house, so I decided to make her a little pocket to carry it in so that she could either wear around her waist on a belt or around her neck on the days she doesn't have a clothing pocket.
+Now if I can just get her to remember the acronym RTP (return to pocket), she will be ahead of the game! *smile*

 * Red Heart Fashion Crochet Thread, 100% Mercerized Cotton, Size 3, 125 yard ball